United States Collegiate Ski and Snowboard Association -

 USCSA was formerly known as the National Collegiate Ski Association (NCSA) and changed its name to USCSA in 1992

-Students, alumni and volunteers - we want to hear your most memorable USCSA experiences.
-Whether that is a story about a specific event, a relationship you made, a lifelong friend found, a connection that turned into a job or whatever that moment might be - we want to hear from you!
-We are collecting stories and photos and will be sharing them on our website and through our social channels throughout the year… and beyond! |
+Student athletes, alumni and volunteers: we want to hear your most memorable USCSA experiences— whether that is a story about a specific event, a relationship you made, a lifelong friend found, a connection that turned into a job, or any memorable moment from your time with the USCSA.
+As we collect these stories and photos, we will be sharing them on our website and social channels throughout the year… and beyond! |

 By the mid 1980’s, the NCSA still was not officially an affiliate of the United States Ski Association (USSA).
 Instead, it was considered an “allied organization” that shared office space with USSA in Park City, Utah.
 The two organizations began to discuss the possibility of merging, which was thought to create a more stable future for the NCSA.
 The NCSA Board of Directors and USSA leadership discussed this concept for years, but little progress or consensus was achieved.
 After Chris Tapfer took over from Petersen as President of NCSA, the organization decided to change its name to United States Collegiate Ski Association (USCSA).
 Following this change, at its Spring 1992 Board Meeting, the USSA Board voted down the possible merger.
 The main sentiment was that, if they were to merge with any collegiate program, it should be the NCAA, not the USCSA.
 Both organizations subsequently moved forward with their own vision for the future of collegiate skiing.

 The USCSA worked with earnest diligence in the 1990’s and first two decades of the 2000’s to offer a quality experience for all student athletes who had the desire to compete.
 The snowboard discipline was introduced in 1998, and in 1999 snowboarding was officially accepted at the USCSA National Championships and freeski was introduced in 2009.
+Also in 1999, the USCSA became the first U.S. collegiate league to offer equal distances in Nordic for men and women: 7.5km for the individual start and 15km for the mass start.
+Two years later, in 2001, the USCSA added a sprint to our events, and a team sprint was added in 2015.
 In 2018, the USCSA voted to restructure its Board of Directors to nurture committee and subcommittee dialogue, and provide more supported autonomy to the Conferences and Divisions.
 Continued below... |

-1992The NCSA changed its name to United States Collegiate Ski Association (USCSA) 1999The snowboarding discipline was introduced 2009The freeski discipline was introduced |
+1992The NCSA changed its name to United States Collegiate Ski Association (USCSA) 1999The snowboarding discipline was introduced and Nordic offered equal distances for men and women 2009The freeski discipline was introduced |

 DID YOU KNOW?